tyama501/ELKSmoria/README.md

 Ctrl-X will save the game and Exit.

 ## How to build
-Copy this repository under elkscmd directory in the ELKS repository or
-Create a link to this repository in the elkscmd directory.
+ELKS repository and OpenWatcom are needed to build.

 Set $TOPDIR by env.sh in the ELKS repository.
-Then do make in this repository.
+Set $WATCOM by wcenv.sh in the libc of the ELKS repository.

-cd elks
+cd ../elks_repo
 . ./env.sh
+cd ../elks_repo/libc
+. ./wcenv.sh
-cd elkscmd/ELKSmoria
+cd ../../ELKSmoria
 make clean
 make